kolypto/learning-and-playground/nats/README.md

 Consumers can also be ephemeral or durable:
 * Durable: when an explicit name is set on the `Durable` field when creating the consumer, or when `InactiveThreshold` is set.
+  Durable consumers maintain state from one run of the application to another.
-* Ephemeral: will not have persisted state or fault tolerance and will be automatically cleaned up (deleted) after a period of inactivity (no subscriptions)
+* Ephemeral: will not have persisted state or fault tolerance and will be automatically cleaned up (deleted) after a period of inactivity (no subscriptions).
+Applications typically use them to read a stream and quit.

 Consumer configuration [see whole list](https://docs.nats.io/nats-concepts/jetstream/consumers#configuration)
 * Durable: clients can reconnect and resume until the consumer is explicitly deleted